kaylendog/snepalysis/README.md

-# eslint-config
+# snepalysis

-Template repository with configuration for eslint, prettier & vscode.
+COVID-19 analysis API using JHU data.

 ## Scripts

 ### yarn lint

 - Runs the linter on all files in the `src` directory.

 ### yarn build

 - Compiles the source TypeScript code, and lints the source.

 ```bash
 $ tsc --project ./ && eslint ./src/**/*.*